siran/writing/documents/Outreach/Experimental Proposal - Longitudinal Delay of an Isolated Interference Fringe.md

 $$

-So in the adopted straight-fringe geometry, any isolated symmetric strip around the bright center would overcarry the available budget if the raw
+So in the adopted straight-fringe geometry, any isolated symmetric strip around the bright center would overcarry the available energy flux if the raw
 $4u\cos^2$ profile were taken to move longitudinally at speed $c$.
 The excess vanishes exactly only when the window expands to the full bright-to-dark cell
 $\delta=\pi/q$.